dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_spline_cyclic.rst

 But when displaying in the viewport or for operations with other nodes, a connection will be made between the first and last control points.

-The input node for this data is the :doc:`Is Spline Cyclic node </modeling/geometry_nodes/curve/is_spline_cyclic>`.
+The input node for this data is the :doc:`/modeling/geometry_nodes/curve/is_spline_cyclic`.

 Inputs
 ======

-Geometry
+Curve
-   Standard geometry input, containing a curve.
+   Standard geometry input.

 Selection
    Whether or not to change the cyclic value on each spline.
 True values mean the value will be changed,